Frequently Asked Questions

 Q. May we picnic on the pier?

 A #1.
 Do.
-Choose food from up to 15 gourmet food trucks with selections from all over the country and the world.
+Choose food from up to 12 gourmet food providers with selections from all over the country and the world.
 They have beverages too.
-And we have a beer garden.
+And we have wine and beer.
 With the best view on the Bay!

 A #2.
 Don’t.
 Please don’t bring your own food or drink.
 Don’t bring picnic tables or chairs.
 There isn‘t any room for them.
 Private tables and chairs are strictly prohibited.
 We have lots of seating.